tynovsky/cpan-tutorials/03-make-your-own-distribution.md

 If we started adding more files and functionality, things would get overcomplicated very soon.
-There are several tools that can assist with tedious tasks during CPAN distribution development, we will pick one of them called *Minilla*.
+There are several tools that can assist with tedious tasks during CPAN distribution development, we will pick one of them called *Minilla* (it's a very opinionated one but I believe that for you as a novice CPAN author, it is most important to start with something.
+If you find later that it doesn't fit *your* opinions, you'll have enough knowledge to replace it with any of the plenty of other tools) .
 Please install it with command `cpanm Minilla`.
 Then let's clean up what we build until now:

     $ cpanm --uninstall Acme::Hola
     Acme::Hola contains the following files: